Mohanad014/Face_Recognition/README.md

    It generates daily CSV files with attendance records, eliminating the need for manual tracking.

 Packages Imported:
-   opencv (for image pre - procesing) face-recognition (for face recognition) datatime (for date and time in the attendance)
+   opencv (for image pre - procesing), face-recognition (for face recognition) datatime (for date and time in the attendance)